Howling: New Moon Rising: Reception

-Howling: New Moon Rising is almost universally regarded as the worst film in the "Howling" series due to its storyline, overuse of jokes and line dancing and reusing footage from prior films.
-Both Screen Rant and WhatCulture ranked the film last on their rankings of the "Howling" films.
+Howling: New Moon Rising is almost universally regarded as the worst film in the Howling series due to its storyline, overuse of jokes and line dancing and reusing footage from prior films.
+Both Screen Rant and WhatCulture ranked the film last on their rankings of the Howling films.
 The Screen Rant article said: "This direct-to-video movie is terrible in about every possible way, and one of the main reasons is that the story is nearly nonexistent".
 The WhatCulture article said: "The picture also features extended sequences of said locals line dancing, resorts to fart humor and baked bean jokes and has what just might be the worst on screen werewolf transformation in history.
 So little of the plot is dedicated to werewolves, it all seems to play like a strange Public Service Announcement for this tiny hick town".
 TV Guide remarked that the film was "a new low for the franchise".
 Dread Central gave the film a negative review, likening it to Mystery Science Theater 3000 fare.
 Cinema-Crazed reviewed the film, and their review begins with: "Asking anyone to watch The Howling: New Moon Rising should be punishable by jail time and some kind of psychological examination".

 However, in spite of the near universal hatred the film has received, it's something of a cult film among some "so bad it's good" film fans.
 Bloody Disgusting panned the film but said it was enjoyable nonetheless: "This movie is for B lovers only!
 On my list this ranks right up there with Troll 2 as the most hilarious bad movie ever made. ...
 If you are in the mood to watch some real trash, get a six pack, a buddy, and sit back and prepare yourself for the comedy of the century which is Howling: New Moon Rising".
-Film critic Alison Pregler AKA "Obscurus Lupa" cited New Moon Rising as her favorite in the "Howling" franchise.
+Film critic Alison Pregler aka "Obscurus Lupa" cited New Moon Rising as her favorite in the Howling franchise.
 Pregler claimed that, despite being "hysterically awful", she appreciated the film for trying to tie the films together and thought the film was "endearing" and a "labor of love".
 Mutant-Reviewers said: "This is a movie designed for a group viewing, quip making, and if alcohol should be involved I won't judge. ...
 This is an awful movie.
 The kind of awful that sails through unwatchable, passes amusing, and lands comfortably in comedic gold".
-New Moon Rising is the only "Howling" film to never get a DVD release in the United States, only being released on VHS.